 If you’re like most U.S. graduates, you’ve got quite a bit of student loan debt hanging around.
 And with a big loan like this one, you’ll want to be sure your credit is up to snuff before you apply.

 Since it’s impossible to know which major credit bureau’s credit report and score potential lenders will pull, it can be a good idea to pull all three, since they can each contain slightly different information.
 You can check your credit score, which is the number an algorithm assigns to all that information in each credit file, in a variety of ways.
-You can see your two free scores, updated each month, on Credit.com.
+You can see your two free scores, updated every 14 days, on Credit.com.
 Also, many credit card companies are now offering free credit scores each month as well.

 2. Take Time to Boost Your Credit